11-Day Luxury Egypt Tour | Cairo, Nile Cruise, Upper Egypt & Red Sea

 The boat docked overnight near Edfu.
 Morning visit to the Temple of Horus by horse-drawn carriage from the riverside — the best-preserved temple in Egypt, completed during the Ptolemaic period in a style that deliberately reproduces ancient Egyptian architectural forms as an act of continuity and legitimacy.
 Your Egyptologist reads the reliefs on the inner walls of the sanctuary: the full mythological cycle of Horus and Set, the sacred drama of their conflict, and Horus's ultimate kingship, carved in extraordinary detail at eye level.
 The hypostyle hall with its 18 columns is the antechamber to a sanctuary that has stood almost completely intact for over 2,000 years.
 Return to the boat and sail south through the afternoon.
 The Nile narrows as you move further into Upper Egypt — the desert comes closer to the water, the agriculture thins, the light changes.
 Upper deck time; the river at its own pace.

-Day 7 — Kom Ombo ·
+Day 7 — Kom Ombo · Sail to Aswan

 Continue to South Kom Ombo Temple in the morning, which can be reached directly from the boat.
 The dual temple dedicated simultaneously to Sobek, the crocodile god, and Horus the elder — two deities, two sanctuaries, two sets of priests, two complete ritual systems housed in a single symmetrical structure.
 The building's architectural logic is unusual and worth your guide's explanation: every element on the left is mirrored on the right, each serving a different god.
 The small museum attached to the temple holds a collection of crocodile mummies — actual mummified crocodiles, discovered in a cache near the site — which gives the worship of Sobek a physical specificity that most temple descriptions fail to convey.
 Continue south toward Aswan through the afternoon.
 The first granite outcrops of the Aswan region appear in and around the river — the landscape changes more dramatically on this section of the cruise than on any other.
 Dinner on board.

 Early morning flight to Abu Simbel.
 The two rock-cut temples of Ramesses II were carved into a sandstone cliff at the edge of ancient Nubia in 1264 BCE.
-The Great Temple is fronted by four seated colossi of Ramesses II, each 20 metres high.
-The inner sanctuary, 65 metres into the cliff, contains four seated statues — three gods and Ramesses II himself, deified in his own lifetime — aligned so that twice a year, sunlight penetrates the full length of the corridor and illuminates the sanctuary.
+The Great Temple is fronted by four seated colossi of Ramesses II, each 20 meters high.
+The inner sanctuary, 65 meters into the cliff, contains four seated statues — three gods and Ramesses II himself, deified in his own lifetime — aligned so that twice a year, sunlight penetrates the full length of the corridor and illuminates the sanctuary.
 The Temple of Nefertari stands to the north: one of the very few Egyptian temples dedicated to a queen, its façade depicting Nefertari at the same scale as her husband.
 Your Egyptologist is with you at the site and provides what the setting alone cannot: why Ramesses built these temples here, at the edge of his empire; what the astronomical alignment meant and how it was encoded; and what the 1968 UNESCO operation required to save them — 50 countries, $80 million, 4 years, and the precise cutting of both temples into 1,036 blocks averaging 20 tonnes each, moved 60 metres uphill and reassembled on higher ground.
 The engineers reproduced the astronomical alignment with an error of one day.
 Return flight to Aswan.
 Private transfer to your hotel.
 Afternoon at leisure.

 Day 10 — Fly to Hurghada · Red Sea Resort

 Morning domestic flight from Aswan to Hurghada.
 Private transfer to your 5-star Red Sea resort.
 Check in.
 The archaeological portion of the trip is complete — nine days of monuments, temples, tombs, and the river.
 What follows is genuinely different: the Red Sea has no historical context to absorb, no sites to pace through, no schedule.
 The afternoon is yours entirely.
-The Red Sea reefs around Hurghada have some of the best accessible snorkelling and diving in the world — warm, clear water with good visibility and a functioning coral ecosystem.
+The Red Sea reefs around Hurghada have some of the best accessible snorkeling and diving in the world — warm, clear water with good visibility and a functioning coral ecosystem.
 Most resorts have gear available and can arrange guided snorkel trips to the better reef sections.
-Giftun Island, a marine protected area 10 kilometres offshore, is the premium option — accessible by permit and worth arranging before arrival if snorkelling is a priority.
+Giftun Island, a marine protected area 10 kilometers offshore, is the premium option — accessible by permit and worth arranging before arrival if snorkeling is a priority.
 Dinner at the resort.

 Day 11 — Hurghada at leisure · Departure

 Full day at the resort.
-Snorkelling, diving, the beach, the pool — or nothing in particular.
+Snorkeling, diving, the beach, the pool — or nothing in particular.
 This day is a genuine blank: no guide, no transfer to arrange, no sites that require your attention.
 Most travelers describe Day 11 as the day they finally stopped moving, which turns out to be exactly what nine days of ancient Egypt requires before a long international flight.
 Late afternoon or evening: private transfer to Hurghada Airport for your international departure, or your Hurghada–Cairo domestic flight for onward international connections from Cairo.

 Frequently Asked Questions